mvaganov/CmdLineAsteroids/notes.md

 ## TODO

-TODO: Code is done, just need the script written
+TODO: Code is mostly done (prototype at https://github.com/mvaganov/CmdLineAsteroids), need the script written
 * show MobileObject code and explain
 * show MobileCircle code and explain
 * show MobilePolygon code and explain
-* create a player MobilePolygon in the Program.cs file
+* player MobilePolygon in the Program.cs file
-* create a PlayerController class that changes the velocity of a target MobileObject
+* create a PlayerController class that changes the velocity of a target MobileObject. use that instead of the other method from the prototype
   - special note be careful about class design! if you do it while you are tired, you can easily regret make it rotate
 * make it move with WASD, rotate CW and CW with QE
 * add code for an asteroid